Chris Packham supports release of wildlife crime novel

 The wellbeing and survival of badgers lie in the hands of the younger generation – the next carers of our countryside.

-If you care about British wildlife, please consider buying copies of this inspiring book as gifts.
-It can be purchased on Amazon.
+If you care about British wildlife, please consider buying a copy of this inspiring book.
+It's currently on sale for only £5.99!
+(RRP £6.99)

 Naturewatch Foundation is committed to bringing an end to badger baiting, sett digging, illegal lamping, killing and other acts of cruelty towards badgers involving the use of dogs.
-In 2017, almost 1300 wildlife crime incidents were recorded by NGOs, according to the second annual Wildlife Crime Report that was coordinated by Wildlife and Countryside Link, and Wales Environment Link.
-Incidents in relation to badgers accounted for 58% of this figure with sett interference and badger baiting being the most prevalent.
+In 2019, 598 reports of badger incidents were linked to crime and intelligence, according to the 2019 annual Wildlife Crime Report that was coordinated by Wildlife and Countryside Link, and Wales Environment Link.
 It is believed that this is just the tip of the iceberg as most wildlife crimes are not officially recorded through the Home Office crime recording system.
 Also, many wildlife crimes go unreported as they occur in the cover of the countryside.